Gated, prohibited, curbed.

 Note: You’re also barred from selling branded and counterfeit items on Amazon.
 However, the company hasn’t published an official list of forbidden brands.

-If you’re concerned about whether a certain brand or ASIN (Amazon Standard Identification Number) is restricted on the website, we recommend you to get in touch with the company to verify this.
+If you’re concerned about whether a certain brand or ASIN (Amazon Standard Identification Number) is restricted on the website, we recommend you to get in touch with Amazon to verify this.

 With all that said, the list of gated products and categories is constantly changing, so double check to see whether your products can be listed in a particular category before following any Amazon ungating process.